 18 – The claim that wind energy is “green” or “environmentally friendly” is laugh-out-loud hilarious – except for the fact that the reality is not funny at all.
 Consider just one part of a turbine, the generator, which uses considerable rare earth elements (2000± pounds per MW).

 The mining and processing of these metals has horrific environmental consequences that are unacknowledged and ignored by the wind industry and its environmental surrogates.
-For instance, a typical 100 MW wind project would generate approximately:
+For instance, just the rare earths of a typical 100 MW wind project would generate approximately:

 a) 20,000 square meters of destroyed vegetation,

 c) 6 million cubic meters of toxic air pollution,

 e) 600 million pounds of highly contaminated tailing sands, and

 19 – Modern civilization is based on our ability to produce electrical POWER.
 Our modern sense of power is inextricably related to controlled performance expectations: when we turn the knob, we expect the stove to go on 100% of the time – not just on those wildly intermittent occasions when the wind is blowing within a certain speed range.

 Underlying a lot of the wind lobbyists’ claims is a carefully crafted, implied message that there is some kind of wind energy “equivalency” to conventional sources.
 This assumption is the basis for such assertions that XYZ wind project will power 1,000 homes.
 Such claims are totally false.
 They are dishonest from several perspectives: the most obvious error being that XYZ wind project will NEVER provide power to any 1000 homes 24/7.
 It might not provide power for even one home 24/7/365.